World Cup mascots through the years, from Zabivaka to World Cup Willie

 A pepper in a sombrero was the mascot for the World Cup in Mexico.

-The character earlier drew scrutiny in 1984: a New York Times article at the time said that the character “is less than a month old, but he is already a target for Mexican nationalists and the butt of tasteless jokes.”
+The character earlier drew scrutiny in 1984: a New York Times article at the time said that the character was criticized by Mexican nationalists and, accordingly, was the target for a series of jokes.

 Ciao, 1990